Trusts and Foundations

 The Duchy of Cornwall has supported us to make our activities more accessible for those with extra needs.

-The Edenstone Foundation is supporting our Facebook Live sessions for schools, which have been a vital ongoing element of our digital education delivery.
+The Edenstone Foundation supported our Facebook Live sessions for schools, which have been a vital ongoing element of our digital education delivery.

-The Elmley Foundation is helping us to continue our work with older people through financial assistance for creative arts projects.
+The Elmley Foundation is helping us to continue our work with older people through financial assistance for creative arts projects, and is contributing towards the Hereford Promenade.

 The Eveson Charitable Trust has helped with various access projects including audio menus and live guides for visually impaired people.
 The Trust is now generously supporting our #Talkaway mental health project for young people.

-The Garrick Charitable Trust is helping us with a grant to support our Writing Room summer showcase in 2023.
+The Garrick Charitable Trust helped us with a grant to support our Writing Room summer showcase in 2023.

 Groundwork/Tesco Bags of Help funded a week of creative and eco-friendly outdoor activities for disadvantaged young people, when we worked with Herefordshire Wildlife Trust.

-Hereford City Council are supporting our inclusive workshops for children with disabilities and special educational needs over the next three years, offering opportunities for participation which would otherwise be impossible.
+Hereford City Council are supporting our inclusive workshops for children with disabilities and special educational needs over the next three years.

 Herefordshire Community Foundation (HCF) has given us funding to support a range of community arts projects.
-These include Creative Ageing, Youth Theatre and, #TalkAwayDontWalkAway, our mental health project for young people.
+These include Creative Ageing, Youth Theatre, and #TalkAwayDontWalkAway (our mental health project for young people) and the Hereford Promenade, a street theatre project taking place in 2024.

 Morrisons Foundation helped last year with our work for older people, including workshops, relaxed screenings and tea dances.